Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Experiment

 \subsection{Object Segmentation}

+To further validate the effectiveness of the physical mechanism in point cloud representation learning, we evaluate our method on object segmentation task.
+This task requires the model not only to understand the global geometric structure, but also to accurately capture the relative relationships between individual parts.
 We transfer the pre-trained DGCNN backbone model to the segmentation task and conduct experimental analysis using the ShapeNetPart and S3DIS datasets, fine-tuning the model in an end-to-end manner on both datasets.
-We report the mean IoU (Intersection-over-Union) metric in Table~\ref{table5}.
+We report the mean IoU (Intersection-over-Union) metric in Table~\ref{table3}.
 Specifically, we perform 6-fold cross-validation on the 6 regions of the S3DIS dataset to obtain the final segmentation results.
 It can be seen that our method performs well on both datasets, demonstrating that the incorporation of physical information enhances the model's segmentation capability.
-Figure\ref{fig4} shows the segmentation results on the ShapeNetPart dataset.
-Our method effectively segments the fine-grained details of the parts, demonstrating superior part segmentation performance.
+Figure~\ref{fig5} and Figure~\ref{fig6} show the segmentation visualizations on the S3DIS and the ShapeNetPart dataset dataset, respectively.
+It can be observed that by introducing a force-driven local-to-global modeling mechanism, our method exhibits strong generalization ability across different fine-grained point cloud segmentation tasks, demonstrating a solid understanding of local details as well as the geometric relationships and structural layouts in complex indoor scenes.